diodesign/diosix/BUILDING.md

 to do is build diosix for the correct CPU architecture.
 All the hardware needs to do is pass a device-tree structure to the kernel so it can discover attached peripherals, controllers, and memory.

-To get started, clone the `diosix` source into an appropriate place, and enter the code:
+To get started, clone the `diosix` source into an appropriate place, such as `~/src` and enter the code.
+Here's one way of doing that:

 ```
 cd $HOME/src